ryzhovau/rrdstorm/README.md

     $ rrdstorm.sh graph 0 1 2 3 4 5 6

 On a Asus RT-N66U last one takes ~3,5 minutes.
-See WIKI pages for graph examples.
+See a WIKI pages for graph examples.
 Feel free to use and to discuss rrdstorm.sh here or at www.wl500g.info

 License